Parliamentary.ai

 Overview

-This bill aims to prevent individuals convicted of domestic violence from obtaining firearm and shotgun licenses in the UK.
-It amends existing firearms legislation to explicitly prohibit the granting of such licenses to those with a history of domestic violence convictions.
+This bill aims to prevent individuals with domestic violence convictions from obtaining firearm and shotgun licenses in the UK.
+It amends existing firearms legislation to explicitly prohibit the granting of such licenses to those with a history of domestic abuse.

 Description

 The Firearm and Shotgun Licensing (Domestic Violence) Bill modifies the Firearms Act 1968.
 Specifically, it adds new subsections to sections 27 and 28.
-These additions explicitly state that firearm and shotgun certificates will not be granted to anyone with a domestic violence conviction.
-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into force immediately upon passage.
+These additions explicitly state that firearm and shotgun certificates cannot be granted to anyone with a domestic violence conviction.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect immediately upon passage.

 Government Spending

-The bill is not expected to significantly increase or decrease government spending.
-The primary cost would likely be associated with the administrative changes required to implement the new restrictions within the existing licensing system.
-No specific figures on expected costs are provided in the bill text.
+The bill is not expected to significantly impact government spending.
+The primary cost would be associated with the administrative changes needed to implement the new restrictions within existing licensing processes.
+No specific figures were provided in the bill text.

 Groups Affected

-- Individuals with domestic violence convictions: This group will be directly affected, losing the right to obtain firearm and shotgun licenses.
+• Individuals with domestic violence convictions: This group will be directly affected, as they will be ineligible for firearm and shotgun licenses.

-- Firearms licensing authorities: These authorities will need to implement the new regulations and processes to ensure compliance with the law.
+• Firearms licensing authorities: These authorities will need to update their processes to reflect the new legislation.

 Powered by nyModel